Last updated on July 24th, 2022

 But let’s first, briefly, look at why they are so often mistaken for each other.
 To begin with, they are both identified by their prominent bright flanks with pink/hot red spots.
 On top, they share similar-looking green/ blue coloration and cream-colored spots.
 Both the arctic char and Dolly Varden are anadromous in that they spawn in freshwater and go out to sea as adults.

 Both species spawn in freshwater from September to October with emerging fry in mid-July.
 In freshwater, they feed on shrimp and insect larvae.
 At sea, snails and clams are preferred.

 How to Tell Them Apart

 The tail on Arctic Char is more deeply forked than the tail of Dolly Varden.
-A closer look at the caudal peduncle, which is that area next to the tail fin – is narrower in the Arctic Char.
+A closer look at the caudal peduncle, which is that area next to the tail fin, shows it is narrower in the Arctic Char.
 You may also be able to observe some differences in pre-sea run fish by looking at their flank spots.
-The Dolly Varden has smaller spots than the Arctic Char.
+The Dolly Varden, while having a greater number, has smaller spots than the Arctic Char.

 Some differences can also be seen between the spawning Dolly and Char.
 The Arctic Char usually has a yellow, rose, gold, or orange color while the Dolly Varden can often be identified by a pink or red hue with red spots on the lower belly.

 When it comes to the spawning male Arctic Char and the spawning male Dolly Varden, another difference can be observed in the “kype” or hook on the lower jaw.
 The kype is larger in the Dolly Varden and smaller In the Arctic Char.
 There are also several internal differences that have been identified but finding them will require you to kill the fish.